20 Minute Spicy Thai Dumpling Soup

 Notes

-**I do not use oil to cook anymore so I sauté my veggies sans oil.
+**I do not use oil in this recipe so I sauté my veggies in water.
 Everything turns out just as delicious!
-If the onions begin to stick to much, add a teaspoon at a time of water to loosen the onions.
+If the onions begin to stick , add a teaspoon at a time of water to loosen the onions.
 Continue to stir.

 Did you make this recipe?